tarantool/doc/doc/concepts/data_model/value_store.rst

 ..  important::

-    For each foreign key, there must exist an index that includes all its fields.
+    For each foreign key, there must exist a parent space index that includes all its fields.

 To create a foreign key in a space, specify the parent space and linked fields in the ``foreign_key`` parameter.
 Parent spaces can be referenced by name or by id.
 When linking to the same space, the space can be omitted.